GeekGurusUnion/221-PA5/README.md

 Everytime you open your IDE, you can run `make sync`.
 This will sync all the files from Github onto your computer.

 ### Pull Requests
-To make a pull request, go to your Forked Repository, then say Contribute (above the list the files).
+To make a pull request, go to your Forked Repository, then say Contribute (above the list of files).

 ## Make doesn't work
 If *make* doesn't work, use this: